 "I didn't mean to write a novel about Noah's wife.
 But just a few pages into what I thought would be a short story I realized I didn't want to stop.
 A 500 year old man that everyone thinks is crazy, a host of vulgar sinners, a world on the verge of destruction....
 For me, this material was irresistible."

-Along with other authors including Anita Diamant, Michael Cunningham, Joyce Carol Oates, Russell Banks and Ron Hansen, Rebecca will be featured in the upcoming title Truthful Fictions: Conversations with American Biographical Novelists.
+Along with other authors including Anita Diamant, Michael Cunningham, Joyce Carol Oates, Russell Banks and Ron Hansen, Rebecca is featured in Truthful Fictions: Conversations with American Biographical Novelists.

 Rebecca's Review of "Noah" is available in The American Jewish World.